desiredState/dStf/README.md

 #### terraform/dstf.tf

-This file simply initialises the variables found in the above `{dev,prod}-secrets.tfvars` files so they're available in your own Terraform configurations.
+This file simply initialises the variables found in the above `{dev,prod}-secrets.tfvars` files so they're available from your own Terraform configurations.

 ```sh
 variable "aws_access_key" {}